Miayam

 Atomic Design is a way to go.
 It makes the design modular that can be easily managed and updated.
 Thanks to Daniel Tonon for this great article.
 He encourages us to combine modified BEM

 naming convention with atomic design methodology.
-He also wrote pros and cons for his approach and let us decide and manage the trade off.
+He also wrote pros and cons for his approach and let us decide and manage the trade-off.

-Here is the file structure:
+Here's the file structure:

 src